* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 1. Preheat your oven to 350°F (180°C).

-3. Place the bagel on a wire rack in the oven and heat it for 5 minutes.
+3. Place the bagel on a wire rack in the oven and heat it for around 5 minutes.

 4. Remove the bagel once it’s soft and fluffy.